Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

-For the analysis of dynamical and geometric distortions, we have five parameters in total, $\theta=(b,f,H,\DA,k_*)$, among which $b$ and $k_*$ are nuisance parameters that we want to marginalize over.
+{\it Dynamical and geometric constraints.} For the analysis of dynamical and geometric distortions, we have five parameters in total, $\theta=(b,f,H,\DA,k_*)$, among which $b$ and $k_*$ are nuisance parameters that we want to marginalize over.
 The matter power spectrum is computed assuming the fiducial cosmology.

 Fig.~\ref{fig:template} shows two-dimensional error contours on the geometric and dynamical parameters for the four samples, normalized by their fiducial values.
 Fig.~\ref{fig:redshift} shows the one-dimensional marginalized errors as a function of redshift.
 The constrained parameters are summarized in Table \ref{tab:params1}.
 The preliminary results of this analysis have been presented in \citep{van_Kampen:2024}.
 The best-fit model obtained here is shown by the dotted curves in Fig.~\ref{fig:tpcf}.